hgcl/clara-le/pages/posts/17-back-on-tracks.md

 These last few weeks have been getting colder in Berlin.
 Tonight, we are expecting the temperature to drop under 0&nbsp;°C. When we went bouldering this morning, we could see a thin layer of snow on cars and terrace tables.
 My routine of going bouldering in the early morning with friends, followed by pastries at _[La Maison](https://www.instagram.com/lamaisonberlin/)_[^1], is still one of my great highlights.
 It will probably be the thing I'll miss the most when we'll move out of Berlin next February.

+---

-I finally completed my first ever D&D campaign last weekend—what an epilogue!
+Otherwise, I finally completed my first ever D&D campaign last weekend—what an epilogue!
 I learned a lot and we are ready to kickstart the next campaign straight away.
 I still need to think about my character, but am excited to try to get inside the head of someone new.

 [^1]: Amazing French bakery in Berlin with a super nice staff